Paul of Perugia

 Paulus Perusinus or Pusinus was an Italian mythographer of the 14th century.
-He is extensively quoted in Giovanni Boccaccio's Genealogia Deorum Gentilium (XVI, 6), but otherwise almost unknown.
-He was Head Librarian at the service of King Robert of Sicily and Jerusalem (Robert the Wise), a thorough investigator on foreign books and a close friend of Barlaam of Seminara, Boccaccio's own master.
-He attributes Paul an extensive treatise entitled Collections which was lost after his death.
+He is extensively quoted in Giovanni Boccaccio's Genealogia Deorum Gentilium (Boccaccio mentions him as his source in XV, 6) but otherwise almost unknown.
+He was Head Librarian at the service of King Robert of Sicily and Jerusalem (Robert the Wise), a thorough investigator on foreign books, and a close friend of Barlaam of Seminara, Boccaccio's own master.
+He attributes Paul an extensive treatise entitled Collections, which was lost after his death.
 Boccaccio praises Paul's work, particularly when he quotes a certain Theodontius.